- Oops!Something went wrong.Please try again later.

 But time is time, and there’s only so much of it.
 What she really wants is to be spending it with her kids.
 “My reality is, I couldn’t be here today unless I made the day go like this,” she says.
 Right now, life is about getting home for bedtime and joking about the future with Shepard.
 “When I talk to my husband we’re like, do you know how excited we are for our kids to have their first kiss?
 Do you know how excited we are for them to be making out with someone and have us come home and have them be rushing to put their tops back on?
 That’s the funnest part of life.
 Do you know what I mean?
 Truly!”

 Despite her youthful appearance — she’s not playing a teen on Veronica Mars anymore, but she could — it feels a bit like Bell has been in the picture forever.
-Maybe that’s because she was everywhere before we even realized it, appearing simultaneously on TV shows, on Broadway, and in movies, for nearly two decades.
-Her very first role, for the record, was in 1992, and in keeping with the efficiency theme, it wasn’t one but two: She played both a banana and a tree in a suburban Detroit theater’s production of Raggedy Ann and Andy.
+Maybe that’s because she was everywhere before we even realised it, appearing simultaneously on TV shows, on Broadway, and in movies, for nearly two decades.
+Her very first role, for the record, was in 1992, and in keeping with the efficiency theme, it wasn’t one but two: She played both a banana and a tree in a suburban Detroit theatre’s production of Raggedy Ann and Andy.

 Her resume has all the hallmarks of an extremely directed person.
 When she graduated from her Catholic high school in Michigan, her home state as well as Shepard’s, she attended NYU’s Tisch School of the Arts — dropping out after she landed the role of Becky Thatcher in a musical version of The Adventures of Tom Sawyer.
 She’s run the acting gamut since then, her career arc a crescendo, still on the rise.
 You may have heard her as the voice of Gossip Girl from 2007 to 2012, or seen her as Sarah Marshall in the film Forgetting Sarah Marshall, or as one of the Bad Moms in two films, or as consultant Jeannie van der Hooven on Showtime’s House of Lies.
 She’s set to appear in the upcoming comedy Queenpins with Leslie Jones.
 She’s ubiquitous without it ever seeming like she takes it for granted, a little bit under the radar while still being completely on top of it.